• rcr icon

 Senior Leaders and Managers, Technology Team Leads, and In-House / Corporate Counsel

-This certificate program is aimed at business professionals and mid- and senior-level lawyers who hold primary responsibility for advising corporations about integrating cybersecurity best practices into operations.
-This program will foster a deeper dive into understanding the legal implications of client cyber risks, including case law, and regulatory landscapes.
-Participants will learn how to deliver legal advice during cybersecurity incidents and gain expertise in data protection mechanisms, crisis management and post-incident analysis.
+This program fosters a deeper dive into understanding the legal implications of client cyber risks, including case law, and regulatory landscapes.
+Participants learn how to deliver legal advice during cybersecurity incidents and gain expertise in data protection mechanisms, crisis management, and post-incident analysis.

 What you’ll learn